-Most lectures will be synchronous on Zoom during the designated class time period and all lectures will be recorded and available for asynchronous viewing following the scheduled lecture time.
+Most lectures will be synchronous in person (when possible) and on Zoom during the designated class time period and all lectures will be recorded and available for asynchronous viewing following the scheduled lecture time.
 Synchronous lecture attendance is not mandatory but highly encouraged as there will be opportunities for discussion of material or questions.
 Zoom details are on Canvas.
 Remember that you need to be signed in through your UCSD account to join the Zoom sessions.
 Also remember that all lectures will be recorded.

-Discussion sections will be synchronous on Zoom during the designated time period.
+Discussion sections will be synchronous in person and/or over Zoom during the designated time period.
 Discussion section attendance is not mandatory, but highly encouraged.